 Why trees matter

 Randwick City's urban forest is a vital component of our landscape.
-Learn how it provides environmental, psychological, economic and cultural benefits to residents and visitors.
+Learn how it provides environmental, psychological, economic and cultural benefits to residents.

 Preserving our trees

-Find out how Council prevents the loss of local trees due to property development and indiscriminate tree felling.
-Read about our tree preservation objectives, tree permit system and penalties.
+We work to prevent the loss of local trees due to property development and indiscriminate tree felling.
+Read about our preservation objectives, tree permit system and penalties.

 Significant Tree Register

-This document identifies significant trees in the Randwick landscape and helps to ensure their protection.
-Read how trees are selected and about the strict consent process for pruning or removal.
+This document identifies significant local trees and helps to ensure their protection.
+Learn how trees are selected and see the strict consent process for pruning or removal.

 Removing & pruning trees